dathinaios/spacemacs-supercollider/README.md

 A: Add `(sclang-use-post-buffer-right-split)` to your `.spacemacs` file.
 This one is a bit of a hack so report an issue if something goes wrong.

+Q: How do I enable automatic matching for parenthesis etc.?

+A: Add `(add-hook 'sclang-mode-hook 'turn-on-smartparens-mode)` to your `.spacemacs` file.

 ---
 ######<i>The emacs package for sclang is modified from [Stefan Kersten's implementation as distributed with SuperCollider](https://github.com/supercollider/supercollider/tree/master/editors/scel).</i>